 So next time you brew a pot of Moka pot coffee, make sure to keep an eye on that first wisp of steam.
 It just might be the key to the perfect brew.

 What Happens if You Turn the Moka Pot Off Too Soon?

 If you turn the Moka pot off too soon, the coffee inside will continue to brew.
 While it may seem like no big deal, it can actually have a significant impact on the taste of your coffee.

 When the Moka pot is turned off prematurely, the water doesn’t have enough time to fully extract the coffee’s flavor.
-As a result, your coffee may be weak and watery.
+As a result, your coffee may be weak and watery due to incomplete extraction.